stdavis/house-hunter/README.md

 This script requires that you have [Python 2.*](http://python.org/download/) installed on your computer.

+It also requires these third party python libraries:
+- requests
+- BeautifulSoup

 To run the script, you need to open your command window and browser to the folder that the script is in and run:
 ```
 houseHunter.py <your gmail address> <your gmail password>